SysKitTeam/docs-spconsultant/requirements/supported-sharepoint-editions.md

 ---
-title: Supported SharePoint Editions
-description: >-
-  This article lists all SharePoint editions that are supported by SPDocKit Consultant.
+description: This article lists all SharePoint editions that are supported by SPDocKit Consultant.
-author: Tomislav Sirovec
-date: 25/6/2018
 ---

 # Supported SharePoint Editions